-This page reviews the VBA Editor, its windows, VBA project elements, and the VBA debugger.
+This page reviews the how to control and use the VBA Editor and its windows; VBA projects; and how to control and use the VBA debugger.

 Additional Tutorial Topics: